salmer/CppDeveloperRoadmap/English/Graph/README.md

    It creates a virtualenv, installs Pillow, and checks for the two things it can't install for you (a CJK font and the draw.io desktop app), printing the exact command for your OS if either is missing.
-3. Rebuild, update all three maps and validate — one command from the repo root:
+3. Rebuild, update all four maps and validate — one command from the repo root:
    ```bash
    python tools/mapgen/build.py --dir tools/mapgen/roadmap --deploy --check
    ```